-Indicator: BD4 (Core) Total amount of floorspace for 'town centre uses' (A1, A2, B1a, and an additional 1,300 square metres for convenience goods floorspace by 2016.
-There are currently no targets for office and leisure developments. (ii) 800 square metres of retail development per annum.
+- Indicator: BD4 (Core) Total amount of floorspace for 'town centre uses' (A1, A2, B1a, and D2 uses are defined as) within (i) town centre areas and (ii) local authority area - Target: (i) The retail target is 8,100 square metres of comparison goods floorspace with an additional 1,300 square metres for convenience goods floorspace by 2016. (ii) 800 square metres of retail development per annum.
+There are currently no targets for office and leisure developments. - Progress: During 2008/09 and unlike the previous year, which witnessed a decrease (299sq.m of retail and 5,534sq.m of office uses) in the amount of floorspace for the two categories, we have observed an increase in both the retail and office use classes (see table below).
+This year there were gains of 9,058sq.m of retail floorspace and 1,088sq.m of office space.
+As of 1st April 2009, there were additional 22,108 square metres of retail, office, and leisure developments under construction.
+This year's target of 800sq.m retail development has been met unlike the previous year when the retail completions were below the 800sq.m target.

-D2 uses are defined as) within (i) town centre areas and (ii) local authority area

-Target: (i) The retail target is 8,100 square metres of comparison goods floorspace with

-Progress: During 2007/08 we have observed losses in both the retail and office use classes reporting period.

-(see table below).
-This year there was a loss of 5,534 sq.m of retail and 299 sq.m of office uses.
-As of 1st April 2008, there were around 57,000 square metres of retail, office, and leisure developments under construction.
-However, the

-Borough hasn't met the 800 square metre target for retail completions for this

-Occupancy levels across the borough's town centres, parades and retail parks is generally very good and are comparable with previous years despite the slowing of the economy.
-Following the sale of the Mall Pavilions in Uxbridge in 2006, refurbishment began during 2007.
-The refurbishment of the Lombardy Retail Park was largely completed during 2007.
+Occupancy levels across the borough's town centres, parades and retail parks are generally very good and are comparable with previous years despite the slowing of the economy.
+The enlargement and refurbishment of Sainbury's store at the Lombardy Retail Park inside the Uxbridge Road Town Centre, which was completed in 2008, increased the amount of retail floorspace in the borough.